-Faculty and paid staff are free.
-After paying admission and gathering your group together one of our friendly farm hands will get you started on your first activity, and after that you are free to roam the farm as a self guided tour!
+Faculty and paid staff receive complimentary admission to Liberty Ridge Farm.
+After paying admission and gathering your group together, one of our friendly farm hands will get you started on your first activity, and after that you are free to roam the farm as a self guided tour!
 If you have question please call us (518)664-1515

-Pig Races - We have shows daily 11am and 12pm.
-Make sure to make time for this hilarious show and cheer on your favorite pig!
+Pig Races - For field trips we have our daily shows at 11am and 12pm.
+Make sure to make time for this hilarious show and cheer on your favorite pig !

-Miss Moo’s Musical Revue - A barn full of animals singing, telling jokes and providing educational programs on farm life.
+Miss Moo’s Musical Revue - A barn full of animals singing, telling jokes and providing educational fun facts on farm life.

-Pumpkin Cannon – Shows provides lesson in potential and kinetic energy while watching a pumpkin sail a quater of a mile.
+Pumpkin Cannon – Shows provide lessons in potential and kinetic energy while watching a pumpkin sail a quarter of a mile across a field.
 Show times 11:30am and 12:30pm

-Brad’s Barnyard Adventure - There are many educational activities in the barnyard:
+Brad’s Barnyard Adventure - There are educational activities in the barnyard, and many play areas:

 - Giant Gerbil Wheels and pedal carts- human powered and very fun!

 - Lil’ Farmersville- an area devoted for preschool aged children.